What is CUI? Definition, Examples, and How to Manage It

-Classified info gets all the attention — and the highest level of government protection with access on a “need to know” basis.
+Classified information is highly restricted and thus gets all the attention — and the highest level of government protection with access on a “need to know” basis.
 Matt Monroe, a 20-year U.S. Air Force veteran and current operations manager at Omnistruct, explains the breakdown, “There are four classified information categories in the military based on the severity of damage that the information’s release would cause.
 The three most sensitive — confidential, secret, and top-secret — could cause damage to exceptionally grave damage should the information be released and end up in the wrong hands.”

-CUI isn’t classified, but the government feels this type of information must be controlled and not disseminated as its release could threaten national security.
+CUI is a different category of sensitive data which also requires secure handling.
+It isn’t classified, but the government feels this type of information must be controlled and not disseminated as its release could threaten national security.
 Fewer controls govern CUI and can pose an easier path for malicious invaders as access requires only a “lawful government purpose” rather than the much stricter “need to know” requirement for classified information.
 Safeguarding CUI is taken seriously but not historically viewed with the same urgency as classified.

 What is CUI?

-CUI is government-created or owned information that requires safeguarding or dissemination controls consistent with applicable laws, regulations, and government-wide policies.
-It’s also not corporate intellectual property unless created for or included in requirements related to a government contract.
+CUI is government-created or government-owned information that requires safeguarding or dissemination controls consistent with applicable laws, regulations, and government-wide policies.
+CUI is an information classification for data that isn’t classified but still sensitive.
+It’s also not corporate intellectual property, unless that IP is created for or included in requirements related to a government contract.

 Up until 2010, CUI wasn’t even CUI — it appeared under an assortment of previously mentioned names, like “for official use only” and “sensitive but unclassified.”
 More troubling was that no standardized guidelines existed for assessing CUI—one company could label information extremely sensitive while another could treat it as less sensitive.

 In November of 2010, the Obama Administration passed Executive Order 13556, which created 10 categories for non-classified information needing control and protection due to potential vulnerability and security risk.
-The goal was to create a uniform system for safeguarding and disseminating CUI.
+The goal of the CUI program is to create a uniform, government-wide system for classifying, safeguarding, and sharing CUI.
 The Final Rule was passed in 2016 by the National Archives Records Administration to provide implementation direction for Executive Order 13556 and to support a standardized methodology for assessing CUI.

 Additional examples of CUI

-CUI can be a general term that will capture various markings to ID information that isn’t necessarily classified but still sensitive.
-Other examples include:
+CUI is a general term that captures various markings used to identify information that isn’t classified but is still sensitive and must be protected.
+Examples of CUI categories include:

 - Personally Identifiable Information (PII)